girishsk/CarND-term2/CarND-MPC-Project/README.md

 ## N and dt
 Shorter time dt will give better prediction as its easier to fit with 2 or 3 degree polynominal.
 Also, having smaller N makes it faster. dt of 0.1 and N of 10 was chosen.
 Other N of 100 and 0.001 was tried as well, N = 10 and 0.1 was faster(for 100 ms response).
 Also, exponiential average of coeff are kept.

+## MPC preprocessing
+The waypoints are preprocessed to the vehicle's perspective.These transformations can be found in main.cpp ( 104 - 110 line) .
+By doing this it fit a polynomial to the waypoints is simplified.
+Notice this leads to x,y, psi to be centered at zero.

+## MPC and Latency
+Latency is handled using a exponential moving averages of coeffecients ( so that it does not deviate too much from what was previous coeffs ).
+Also, its handled by giving higher penalty in the cost functions to delta and a.